Subspace Fusion Sensing for Cooperative ISAC: Introduction

 \section{Introduction}

-Integrated sensing and communication (ISAC) has been envisioned as a pivotal technology for the sixth-generation (6G) mobile networks, supporting emerging applications such as the low-altitude economy \cite{9737357} and autonomous driving \cite{11203893}.
+Integrated sensing and communication (ISAC) has been envisioned as a pivotal technology for the sixth-generation (6G) mobile networks, supporting emerging applications such as the low-altitude economy and autonomous driving \cite{9737357}.
 However, conventional ISAC systems typically operate in a single-node configuration, where an individual base station (BS) performs sensing tasks independently via signal processing techniques such as tensor decomposition \cite{10403776} and compressive sensing \cite{zhang2025modular}.
-This configuration faces inherent physical limitations.
+To improve the sensing performance, array-side design flexibility has been studied in single-node ISAC\cite{10870338}.
+Nevertheless, the above techniques still cannot overcome the inherent physical limitations of single-node ISAC.
 In particular, the severe round-trip path loss and the limited power of BSs significantly degrade sensing performance for distant targets, which is exacerbated when line-of-sight (LoS) paths are obstructed.

 To mitigate these issues, cooperative ISAC has emerged as a promising paradigm, leveraging existing communication networks for multi-node cooperative sensing.
 Recently, several cooperative sensing schemes have been proposed.
 Tang et al. proposed a multi-target sensing algorithm based on tensor decomposition \cite{JunTang}.
 Zhang et al. developed a single-antenna sensing scheme utilizing maximum likelihood estimation (MLE) \cite{zhenkunzhang}.
 Liu et al. utilized multipath components to establish virtual BSs to sense a single target \cite{10978578}.
 Liu et al. proposed a Bayesian probability fusion approach for cooperative ISAC \cite{liu2025bayesianprobabilityfusionmultiap}.
 However, most existing works rely on two-stage framework including complex data association, which may not fully exploit the cooperative sensing gain.
 In this paper, different from the aforementioned works, we propose a novel cooperative sensing algorithm based on subspace fusion.
 The main contributions are summarized as follows: \begin{itemize} \item We construct equivalent virtual antenna (EVA) arrays via tensor unfolding to synthesize a larger sensing aperture. \item We propose an association-free subspace fusion algorithm for high-precision sensing. \item We derive the Cramér-Rao lower bound (CRLB) and verify its superiority over traditional techniques. \end{itemize}